ubc-library-rc/intro-git/content/02_getting_started.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

-This status is telling us that git has noticed a new file in our directory that we are not yet tracking.
+Git has noticed a new file in our directory that we are not yet tracking.
 With colourised
 output, the filename will appear in red.
 To change this, and to tell Git we want to track any changes we make to
 index.md, we use `git add`.

+Input
+{: .label .label-green}
 ~~~
 $ git add index.md
 ~~~